5th Sun [B] 2012

 What kind of a God is God, we ask?
 The answer is fashioned by what we are looking for.
 Just what are we expecting from God?

 Simon and Andrew’s mother was completely energized.
-The fiery fever once driven away allowed her resurrect so she could care for her sons and their Guest with renewed energy, freed by Jesus as she was from what had flattened her.
+The fiery fever once driven away allowed their mother to resurrect so she could care for her sons and their Guest with renewed energy, freed by Jesus as she was from what had flattened her.

-Deliver us, we pray, as we wait in joyful hope all the while working with God to overcome all that would tear away our happiness and the happiness of those around us.
+Deliver us, we pray, as we wait in joyful hope, all the while working with You, O Lord, to overcome all that would tear away our happiness and the happiness of those around us.